 “My husband and I are in wheelchairs, okay?
 And I’m on oxygen,” Glenda Harris, a 56-year-old resident of the East 31st Street shelter told the Daily News on September 10.
 “Last minute, they tell us we have to leave.”
 The residents were reportedly given “Notices of Administrative Transfer” without transfer dates or locations on them.

 Thirty-four residents were immediately transferred out of the Harmonia shelter.
 Some, including a 63-year-old woman who uses a walker, were transferred to North Star, a facility in Long Island City.
-The city then blamed those transfers on a “communications glitch,” Legal Aid Society lawyers said.
-Glitches aside, advocates say moving the Lucerne residents will result in a “ripple effect,” as 900 homeless shelter residents (including kids about to go back to school) in Manhattan, Brooklyn, and Queens would be shuffled around.
+The city then blamed those transfers on a “communications glitch,” says Legal Aid Society lawyers.

 Advocates call out the mayor, and the city hits pause on the relocations.